 What is Volcanic Ash?

-Volcanic ash consists of powder-size to sand-size particles of igneous rock material that have been blown into the air by an erupting volcano (see image at right).
-The term is used for the material while it is in the air, after it falls to the ground and sometimes after it has been lithified into rock.
-The terms "volcanic dust" and "volcanic ash" are both used for the same material, however "volcanic dust" is more appropriately used for powder-size material.
+Volcanic ash consists of powder-size to sand-size particles of igneous rock material that have been blown into the air by an erupting volcano.
+The term is used for the material while it is in the air, after it falls to the ground, and sometimes after it has been lithified into rock.
+The terms "volcanic dust" and "volcanic ash" are both used for the same material; however, "volcanic dust" is more appropriately used for powder-size material.

 Tephra / Pyroclastic Terminology

 |Blocks / Bombs||over 64 mm (2.5 inches)|

 |Volcanic Ash||under 2 mm (.079 inches)|

 |under 0.063 mm (0.0025 inches)|